Join me!

 In modern herbalism, so much of what we use today is based on the practices of many cultures.
 There is a deep appreciation for the history of using (and burning) herbs and allowing herbal studies to include both the past and the present.

-Burning herbs over a fire for the herbal properties is a respectfully different practice than the use of smudge sticks for ceremonial or religious purposes.
+Burning herbs over a fire for their herbal properties is a respectfully different practice than the use of smudge sticks for ceremonial or religious purposes.
 Smoke cleansing is the act of burning herbs without the cultural or spiritual, and is an enjoyable way to experience the beneficial herbal properties.

 When I burn herbs over a fire to repel mosquitoes, I do so with appreciation and gratitude for both the ancient knowledge of herbs as well as the use of herbal plants (not sacred plants) to safely and effectively keep bugs at bay.